 Sawmills is a somewhat small town located in the state of North Carolina.
 With a population of 5,104 people and two constituent neighborhoods, Sawmills is the 146th largest community in North Carolina.

-As is often the case in a small town, Sawmills doesn't have a public transportation system that people use for their commute.
+Sawmills is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Sawmills in 2010 was $18,087, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $72,348 for a family of four.
-However, Sawmills contains both very wealthy and poor people as well.
+The per capita income in Sawmills in 2010 was $18,987, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $75,948 for a family of four.

 The people who call Sawmills home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sawmills residents report their race to be White, followed by Asian.
-Important ancestries of people in Sawmills include German, English, Scots-Irish, and Dutch.
+The greatest number of Sawmills residents report their race to be White, followed by Native American.
+Important ancestries of people in Sawmills include Irish, English, Scots-Irish, and Polish.

 The most common language spoken in Sawmills is English.
 Other important languages spoken here include Spanish and African languages.